 - Let’s talk about Black History: children sit down with their dads to talk about their culture for Black History Month.

-Share additional resources you’ve discovered to celebrate Black History Month with your family!
+Share additional resources you’ve discovered to celebrate Black History Month with your family in the comments below!